Let's get right down to it: The key to successful SEO is concentrating on long-tail keywords.

-Although these keywords get less traffic than more generic terms, they are associated with more qualified traffic and users that are most likely further down their path of intent.
+Although these keywords get less traffic than more generic terms, they're associated with more qualified traffic and users that are typically further down their path of intent.

-Relevance is the key factor to consider when choosing the right keywords for SEO.
-Remember, the more specific you are, the better.
+Relevance is the most important factor to consider when choosing the right keywords for SEO.
+Why?
+Because the more specific you are, the better.

-Another factor to consider when optimizing for the right keywords is location-based searches.
+Another major factor to consider when optimizing for the right keywords is location-based searches.
 When looking for contractors and services in their specific area, search engine users will usually include their location in the search.
 So, "fiberglass in-ground pool installation" becomes "fiberglass in-ground pool installation in Boston, MA."

 If you operate in one geo-location, you may want to consider adding location-based keywords to all of your pages, since traffic from other locations isn't going to be very much help to you.
 If your business operates in several geo-locations, it is also a wise choice to create a separate web page dedicated to each location so you can make sure your brand is present when people are searching for individual locations.